Track gauge in the United States: gauge

-In the 1960s, the gauge was selected for use in the Bay Area Rapid Transit system, serving the San Francisco Bay Area; it is the only place in the United States where this gauge is in use.
+In the 1960s, the gauge was selected for use in the Bay Area Rapid Transit system (BART), serving the San Francisco Bay Area; it is the only place in the United States where this gauge is in use.
 The rapid transit segment of the system covers 109 mi of double track in revenue service with additional sidings and maintenance facilities.